Biology 2107 Test #1 Spring, 2023

 If all statements above are not true then circle “G”

-15. The average eukaryotic cell is approximately:
+18. The average bacterial cell is approximately:

 A. 1.5 – 3 µm in length,